infinum/webpack-asset-pipeline/example/README.md

 Example Webpack setup
 ======================

 Here is an example of a Webpack configuration.
-The given `webpack.config.js` configuratio nfile will output two bundles (`application.js` and `vendor.js`), as well as process an image.
+The given `webpack.config.js` configuration file will output two bundles (`application.js` and `vendor.js`), as well as process an image.

 ## Starting